Shipbuilding: China

-The ancient Chinese also built fluvial ramming vessels as in the Greco-Roman tradition of the trireme, although oar-steered ships in China lost favor very early on since it was in the 1st century China that the stern-mounted rudder was first developed.
-This was dually met with the introduction of the Han dynasty junk ship design in the same century.
+The ancient Chinese also built fluvial ramming vessels as in the Greco-Roman tradition of the trireme, although oar-steered ships lost favor very early on: the stern-mounted rudder was first developed in 1st-century China under the Han dynasty, along with the junk ship style.
 The Chinese were using square sails during the Han dynasty and adopted the Austronesian junk sail later in the 12th century.
 Iconographic remains show that Chinese ships before the 12th century used square sails, and the junk rig of Chinese ships is believed to be developed from tilted sails.

 Southern Chinese junks were based on keeled and multi-planked Austronesian ship known as po by the Chinese, from the Old Javanese parahu,' Javanese prau, or Malay perahu – large ship.
 Southern Chinese junks showed characteristics of Austronesian ships that they are made using timbers of tropical origin, with keeled, V-shaped hull.
 This is different from northern Chinese junks, which are developed from flat-bottomed riverine boats.
 The northern Chinese junks were primarily built of pine or fir wood, had flat bottoms with no keel, water-tight bulkheads with no frames, transom (squared) stern and stem, and have their planks fastened with iron nails or clamps.

 It was unknown when the Chinese people started adopting Southeast Asian (Austronesian) shipbuilding techniques.
 They may have been started as early as the 8th century, but the development was gradual and the true ocean-going Chinese junks did not appear suddenly.
 The word "po" survived in Chinese long after, referring to the large ocean-going junks.